Rethinking Tipping: The Shift to Service Charges in Restaurants

 Risk: Brand Misalignment

-Concepts Best Positioned
+Concepts Best Positioned for Service Charges

 Final Takeaway

-Service charges are not simply a compensation tweak — they are a strategic choice that affects guest perception, employee engagement, and financial structure.
+Service charges are not simply a compensation tweak; they are a strategic choice that affects guest perception, employee engagement, and financial structure.
 When implemented with transparency, strong communication, and a clear plan for distribution, they can support long-term stability.
 Without those elements, they can create confusion or resistance.

 Comments